UNKNOWN LIFE

 I run at school, and I meet my friends who are talking about the theatrical team of our school, we have joined.
 While they are talking about next day’s rehearsal, I realize that it is Friday and a feeling of relief comes into me!
 I do my best to concentrate on the History lesson, but I have to prepare a project for my lesson in the afternoon.
 Day has few hours, doesn’t it?

 When I finish school, I go quickly home and after my almost 10 minute’s lunch I have to study for the afternoon.
 The hours go by and I have to get dressed and prepare my bag.
 My lesson starts at five o’ clock, but I have to leave at four in order to catch the buss and go to the centre of Athens.
 The day is perfectly sunny, the weather is extremely good no matter it’s December.
 I live in such a beautiful city, why can’t I just go for a walk?
-“Stop thinking Chloe, stop thinking”, I said to myself, “you have to be concentrated as you unknown 0are sitting a test in 15 minutes.
+“Stop thinking Chloe, stop thinking”, I said to myself, “you have to be concentrated as you are sitting a test in 15 minutes.
 Another test!”

 The bell rings, it’s eight.
 Hurry up again, to catch another buss.
 I have my dance lesson, which I had been waiting for three days long.
 The buss is late and as I’m thinking of my dance teacher yelling for my delay, my headache (after the three hours lesson) becomes stronger.
 If only I could ride my bike and travel around the city, the country, the world, the…oh my mobile is ringing and my mother reminds me of the composition I have to write for my following day’s French lesson.
 No time for dreaming, only duties.
 I’m late again, my headache is horrible and the hours of dancing, which I wanted so badly, ended up to be a struggle to remain upright.